-The costs of providing the various programs and other activities have been summarized on a functional basis in the accompanying statement of activities and changes in deficiency in net assets and functional expenses.
+The costs of providing the various programs and other activities are summarized on a functional basis in the accompanying statements of activities and changes in deficiency in net assets and functional expenses.
 Accordingly, certain costs have been allocated among programs and general and administrative costs based on time expanded or space occupied.